Social

 Goals

-- Employee engagement not less than 70%
+- Employee engagement score is not less than 70%.

 Goals